Pico family of California

 The Pico family is a prominent Californio family of Southern California.
 Members of the family held extensive rancho grants and numerous important positions, including Governor of Alta California, signer of the Constitution of California, and California State Senator, among numerous others.
 Numerous locations are named after the family across California.

 Notable members

+Pío Pico III

+Pío de Jesús Pico III was born in Spain, and became the first member of the family believed to reside in the Americas.
+He likely came to what was then New Spain in the first or second decade of the 18th century.

 Santiago Pico

 The family was founded by Santiago Pico, who came to California in 1775 as a member of the de Anza expedition.
 He was born in 1733 in Sonora.
 He served at the Presidio of San Francisco until he was appointed to the Presidio of San Diego in 1777.
 He married María Jacinta Bastida and had seven children, from which members of the Pico family all descend.
 He was granted Rancho Simi in 1795.
 He died 1815 in San Buenaventura.

 José María Pico

 José María Pico was born in 1764, as son of Santiago Pico.
 He was one of the first settlers of San Diego.
 In 1782, he became a soldier, joining the company at the Presidio of San Diego.
 He later served as corporal and then sergeant of the guard at Mission San Luis Rey de Francia, until his retirement in 1818.
 In 1789, he married María Estaquia López.
 He died in San Gabriel in 1819.